lincolnjohnny/lincolnjohnny/README.md

 - Undergraduate in System Analysis and Development from FATEC Franca - Dr. Thomaz Novelino
 - I’m currently learning Python 🐍 and Artificial Intelligence 🧠🤖
 - Technology Lover ❤️
+- Taking the first steps in Artificial Intelligence and Data Science

 ## About me